Sports Pool vs Traditional Deep End: 9 Things to Consider

 Depth is also a factor when it comes to versatility.
 We will look at this in more detail in the space section below.

-We have already touched on some consideration for the users.
+We have already touched on some considerations for the users.
 This is a key aspect.
-Another factor throw into this is the frequency of use.
+Another factor thrown into this is the frequency of use.
 If you and your children will be sharing the pool.

 It is worth considering who will use the pool more frequently.
 It goes without saying that the more frequent users should be given greater voting power.

 Depending on where you live, water conservation may be a more significant topic or not.
 The more voluminous pool will require more water to fill it.

 This is a case for having a shallow pool instead.
 There are other things to think about in regards to water conservation.
 It does not end on filling up the pool.